If you have a concern the school, we would like to hear about it.

-Once sufficient information is to hand, your complaint will be investigated informally.
-You will receive a response, which at this stage may be verbal, or may be in writing.
-You may be invited to a meeting to further discuss your concerns, and to see if a quick resolution is possible.
+When the school has enough informtaion, they will investigate your complaint informally.
+You will receive a response, which may be verbal or in writing.
+You may be invited to a meeting to further discuss your concerns and to see if a quick resolution is possible.
 Most complaints will be dealt with in this way.

-If your complaint is about the conduct of the Head teacher and cannot be resolved informally then you should contact the Chair of School Governors* via the school.
+If your complaint is about the conduct of the head teacher and cannot be resolved informally, you should contact the Chair of School Governors* via the school.

 * In academies there may be a different arrangement of governance and you my need to send your complaint to the Academy Trust or Academy sponsor.
-Details can be obtained from the school/academy office.
+You can ask the school/academy office for details.

-When the Informal Stage has been completed, if you are still unhappy you may wish to make a formal complaint.
+After the informal stage, if you are still unhappy you may want to make a formal complaint.

-To do so, you should write to the school, care of the Head teacher.
-If necessary, your complaint will be passed to the Chair of School Governors* and you may, at this point, be asked for further information.
-The school governing body has a duty to consider all aspects of a complaint and to decide what action, if any, needs to be taken.
+You should write to the school, care of the head teacher.
+If necessary, your complaint will be passed to the Chair of School Governors*.
+At this point you may be asked for further information.
+The school governing body has a duty to consider all aspects of a complaint and to decide what action, if any, they need to take.

 You will receive a response to your complaint from the school.

-The final stage of the process usually involves a panel of governors being involved.
-You may be invited to attend a meeting and speak to the panel and any documentation should be shared beforehand.
-The meeting will normally be within 20 school days of receiving the complaint and the outcome will be confirmed to you in writing within 10 school days of the meeting taking place.
+The final stage of the process usually involves a panel of governors.
+You may be invited to attend a meeting and speak to the panel.
+Any documentation should be shared beforehand.
+The meeting will normally be within 20 school days of receiving the complaint, and the outcome will be confirmed to you in writing within 10 school days of the meeting taking place.

-If, after the above process has been followed you still have concerns, then you may approach the Secretary of State at the Department for Education.
+After the above process has been followed, if you still have concerns, you can approach the Secretary of State at the Department for Education.

-If genuinely fresh information to support your complaint comes to light, you should refer back to the informal stage.
+If you find new information to support your complaint, you should go back to the informal stage.

-If you have concerns about collective worship or spiritual matters, in the case of schools of a denominational nature, you may wish to contact the relevant body - the school can give you the contact details.
+If you have concerns about collective worship or spiritual matters, in the case of denominational schools, you can contact the relevant body.
+The school can give you the contact details.